ChuijkYahus/AetherworksRefracted/README.md

 - Add a pair of aetheric hoes that excel at farming and shepherding.
 - Add more embers-based stuff, since the original mod didn't have a lot of actual integration.
 - Semi-automatable Aetherium Forge (aka make automatic hammer work with certain forging recipes)
-- Animate the texture of the Aetherium Crown.
 - Long-term dangers from processing aetherium?
 Nothing annoying, of course.

 ## Musings